 Fortunately, editing software takes care of resolution automatically.
 Just choose Save for Web (Elements) or Export (iPhoto and Picasa) to reduce the resolution to the correct number, 72 pixels per inch.

 The same dialog box lets you choose the pixel dimensions.
-The number of pixels (tiny squares of light that make up the whole image) on a typical computer monitor is usually no more than 1024 pixels wide and 786 pixels high.
+The number of pixels (tiny squares of light that make up the whole image) on a typical computer monitor is at most 1600 pixels wide and 1200 pixels high.
 So set your pixel dimensions close to these numbers, neither much larger nor smaller.

 More detailed directions are easy to find online.
-Here are some: Photoshop Elements, iPhoto, Picasa.
+Here is one.

 If the Call for Entries specifies a file type, follow the instructions.
 If there are no guidelines, you want to make sure that anyone who needs to can view the file; therefore, save the file as a TIFF or JPEG, both of which are easily viewable on Macs and PCs.
 Mac users, don’t forget to turn on the checkbox “Show file extension” when you save.